Lexi Love (drag performer): Legal dispute over stage name

-Additionally, Barnes gave a further statement citing that her legal team attempted to contact Scola trying to offer, as possible solutions, licensing agreements or terms, but without receiving any response from her, who continued to attack online and report all Barnes' social accounts for trademark infringement.
-As of August 2025, Barnes's official Instagram and TikTok accounts remained the only active social media profiles, which she was required to operate under her deadname in order to avoid suspension.
+Barnes said that her legal team attempted to contact Scola trying to negotiate a licensing agreement to continue using the name, but without receiving any response from Scolas, while Scolas continued to comment online and report Barnes' social accounts for trademark infringement.
+As of August 2025, Barnes's official Instagram and TikTok accounts remained her only active social media profiles, which she said she was operating under her deadname, saying she felt she needed to do this to avoid suspension, although her Instagram account name continued to be "MsLexiLove" and she also said "I will still be using Lexi as my performance name for the time being as my team and I [continue] to navigate this situation."
+Barnes said she was considering holding a naming contest to help her choose a new stage name.